DoD-Platform-One/Nexus-Repository-Manager/docs/DEVELOPMENT_MAINTENANCE.md

                   httpPort: 5000
 ```

 1. Log in as admin and run through the setup wizard to set an admin password and disable anonymous access.
+If you change the admin password from what is in the secret, it will break the metrics job on subsequent reconciliation attempts.
-1. Locally run `docker login containers.bigbang.dev` using the username `admin` and password that you setup.
-Make sure that you have added `containers.bigbang.dev` to your `/etc/hosts` file along with the other hostnames.
+1. Locally run `docker login containers.dev.bigbang.mil` using the username `admin` and password that you setup.
+Make sure that you have added `containers.dev.bigbang.mil` to your `/etc/hosts` file along with the other hostnames.
-1. Locally run `docker tag alpine containers.bigbang.dev/alpine` (or tag a similar small image) then push that image with `docker push containers.bigbang.dev/alpine`.
+1. Locally run `docker tag alpine containers.dev.bigbang.mil/alpine` (or tag a similar small image) then push that image with `docker push containers.dev.bigbang.mil/alpine`.
 Validate the image pushes successfully which will confirm our repo job setup the docker repo.
-1. Navigate to the Prometheus target page (https://prometheus.bigbang.dev/targets) and validate that the Nexus target shows as up.
+1. Navigate to the Prometheus target page (https://prometheus.dev.bigbang.mil/targets) and validate that the Nexus target shows as up.

 ## Test SSO Job